boydhacks/dameflare/README.md

 Requires `msfvenom` in PATH.
 Uploads a self-deleting EXE that removes `dwDrvInst.exe` and itself after a short delay.

-Alternatively, if you have credentials:
+Alternatively, if you have credentials, you can use something like NXC:
 ```bash
 nxc smb <target> -u <user> -p <pass> -x "del /f /q C:\Windows\Temp\dwDrvInst.exe"
 ```